And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 [This image is from The Onion, from all the way back in 2003.]

 While I was working through all of this, I read up on Gnosticism and Theosophy, explored Wicca, then returned to Ceremonial Magick, and ended up doing a solitary fusion of the two for a while.
 I went to college, and started encountering Thelemites for the first time.
 On two separate occasions, completely out of the blue, I was approached by people claiming to be from the local O.T.O. chapter, claiming that they "thought I looked like someone who might like to join."
 I didn’t.
 I’d been burned once already.
 I liked what I had read of Aleister Crowley’s work despite the controversy surrounding his life, but I wasn’t ready to do it all again.
 In hindsight, it may have been exactly what I needed - or it might have just ended up as another disaster.
+Though in hindsight, I probably should have at least given it a try.

 It was against the backdrop of all of these developments that I found Laurence Gardner’s Nexus articles online in the summer of 1999.
 And for one brief, shining moment in time, it felt like I had stumbled upon a Unified Field Theory of pretty much everything that I’d been seeking an answer to up to that point.